Agile-and-Adaptive-Robotics/panda-kb-pipeline/tests/oscillator/README.md

 # Oscillator Test Program

 **Purpose**: This test program is building up to being able to test the real-time capabilities of the KB Board.
-Ultimately, I am using a simulated oscillator to send spikes in real-time to the Loihi Network.
+I am using a simulated oscillator to send spikes in real-time to the Loihi Network.
 In a similar vein, spikes are read out in "real-time" to blink two LEDs to signify the activation of neurons(_Note_: I realized early on that the NxNet API does not guarantee real-time performance, most operations are batch and schedule at various times depending on when the network can get to it).
 Future implementations should us embedded and host snips for real-time performance.
-The aforementioned statements of course are up for debate depending on performance benchmarking uncovered (to be continued).
+The aforementioned statements of course are up for debate depending on performance benchmarking (see below).

 ### The following pipeline is created in this test program: